-Furthermore the feasts also served the practical purpose entailing military planning, because such social gatherings attracted many of the notable elites and influential retainers.
-So while drinking and feasting, any warrior could boast of his planned raid for plundering and gathering spoils – and he could ask other followers to join him.
+Furthermore, the feasts also served the practical purpose of military planning because such social gatherings attracted many of the notable elites and influential retainers.
+So while drinking and feasting, any Celtic warrior could boast of his planned raid for plundering and gathering spoils – and he could ask other followers to join him.
 The scope once again reverted to prestige; war-chiefs with greater social standing had more clients to support him in a quest to gather even more riches – thus alluding to a cyclic economy based on warfare.

 7) Druids and the Otherworld –

-Till now we had been talking about the social aspects of the ancient Celts.
-However a big part of Celtic culture was based on the spiritual and supernatural scope.
+So far, we had been talking about the social aspects of the ancient Celts.
+However, a big part of the Celtic culture was based on the spiritual and supernatural scope.
 As a matter of fact, Celtic warriors tended to associate supernatural properties to many natural parameters, including bogs, rivers, lakes, mountains and even trees.
-The spiritual scope and its characteristics also extended to certain animals and birds, like horses, wild boars, dogs and ravens.
+The spiritual scope and its characteristics also extended to certain animals and birds, like horses, wild boars, dogs, and ravens.
 To that end, many of the Celts considered the tangible realm of man to be co-existing with the Otherworld where the gods and dead resided.
 At times the boundary between these two realms was judged to be ‘thinned’, and as such few of the human sacrifices (like the Lindow Man) were possibly made to ‘send’ a messenger into this fantastical Otherworld.

 The eminence of the Druids stemmed from their alleged capacity to ‘link’ and interpret the Otherworld.
 Their very name is derived from the cognate for oak trees; with the sacred grove of oak trees, known as drunemeton (in Galatia), being used for important rituals and ceremonies.
 In that regard, while Druids were more popular in ancient Gaul and Britain, men with high social status who acted as the guardians of tribal traditions were fairly common in the Celtic world (even in distant Galatia in Asia Minor).